 In the long term, it can also lead to more serious complications, such as duodenal ulcers, stomach cancer, or cancer of the esophagus.

-Some people aren’t even able to tolerate moderate amounts of alcohol, and they experience this symptom immediately.
+Some people aren’t even able to tolerate moderate amounts of alcohol, and, as a result, they experience this symptom immediately.

 Do you want to know more?
 See: 8 Signs of Digestive Problems

 10. Liver problems